Statistical Inference for Model Parameters in Stochastic Gradient Descent: Numerical Simulations

-In each case, we consider the sample size $n=10^5$ and $d=5$, $20$, $100$.
+In each case, we consider the sample size $n=10^5$ and the dimension $d=5$, $20$, $100$, $200$.
 For each model, the corresponding parameter $x^*$ is a $d$-dimensional vector linearly spaced between $0$ and $1$.
-For the plug-in estimator (plug-in in short), we use the true minimum eigenvalue of $A$ as $\lambda_A$ in \eqref{eq:threshold}.
-For linear regression, the matrix $A$ is known since $A= \Sigma$; while for logistic regression, we estimate $A$ by replacing the expectation in \eqref{eq:logA} by the sample average over a large number of (1 million) fresh samples $a_n$.
+The thresholding scheme is not used for the plug-in estimator.
+In fact, we observe that the obtained $A_n$ is always invertible and the results are stable without the thresholding.
 For the batch-means estimator (BM in short), we consider three different choices of the number of batches: $M=n^{0.2}$, $M=n^{0.25}$, and $M=n^{0.3}$.
+Note that $\alpha=0.501$.
+As we suggested in Corollary \ref{cor:batch}, to achieve a better convergence rate, the number of batches $M$ is chosen around the optimal value $n^{\frac{1-\alpha}{2}} \approx n^{0.25}$.

-The performance of an estimator is measured by the average coverage rate of the confidence intervals and the average length of the intervals for each individual coefficient.
-Let us denote by $\text{CI}_j$ the two-sided confidence interval for $x^*_j$.
-By setting the nominal coverage probability $1-q$ to 95\%, we report empirical versions of \begin{itemize} \itemsep{2pt} \item Average Coverage Rate (Cov Rate): $d^{-1}\sum\limits_{j\in\{1,\dots,d\}} \P[x^*_j\in \text{CI}_j]$;
+We set the nominal coverage probability $1-q$ to 95\%.
+The performance of an estimator is measured by the average coverage rate (Cov Rate) of the confidence intervals and the average length (Avg Len) of the intervals for each individual coefficient.